 2025 Updates to the UnitedHealthcare UCard: Key Changes and Information

-The UnitedHealthcare UCard (member ID) makes it less complicated for Medicare Advantage members to get the right of entry to their blessings and programs to benefit from their plan services.
+The UnitedHealthcare UCard (member ID) makes it less complicated for Medicare Advantage members to access their benefits and programs to benefit from their plan services.
 The following are some UCard updates for 2025.

 Individual Medicare Advantage plans

-• Starting Jan.
-1, 2025, the primary care issuer’s (PCP) name and phone quantity might be eliminated from a few UCards.
-This change will affect the maximum open access to HMO, POS, and PPO plans.
+• Starting Jan 01, 2025, the primary care provider’s (PCP) name and phone number might be eliminated from a few UCards.
+This change will affect the most open access to HMO, POS, and PPO plans.

-• The PCP call and phone number will continue to show on most referral plans
+• The PCP’s name and phone number will continue to be displayed on most referral plans.

-• UnitedHealthcare Medicare Advantage plans that have delegated risk preparations will keep showing the delegated entity’s call at the front of the UCard, if preferred by means of the delegated entity
+• UnitedHealthcare Medicare Advantage plans that have delegated risk preparations will keep showing the delegated entity’s name at the front of the UCard if preferred by means of the delegated entity.

 Medicare Group Advantage plans

-• In 2025, UCard is expanding to a pilot of Medicare Group Advantage customers (four hundred,000 participants in 25 enterprise businesses, inclusive of TRS and ERS in Texas)
+• In 2025, UCard is expanding to a pilot program for Medicare Group Advantage customers (400 participants in 25 enterprise businesses, inclusive of TRS and ERS in Texas).

-• Starting Jan.
-1, 2025, impacted individuals will give their redesigned UCard.
+• Starting Jan 01, 2025, impacted individuals will receive their redesigned UCard.
 All other participants will continue to provide the standard UnitedHealthcare member ID card.

 Other Things To Bear In Mind